My name is Paris

-In the quest to further expand my knowledge, I returned to university in September 2016 to complete a Bachelor of Arts in Political Science.
-While inequality, basic income, housing, and the gig economy are the topics I’ve written about most often, I’ve also done considerable research on urbanism and climate change.
+Inequality, basic income, housing, and the gig economy are the topics I’ve written most about, but I’ve also done considerable research on urbanism and climate change.
 I hold a Bachelor of Arts in Political Science.

 In leading my life, I’ve embraced a minimalist philosophy that allows me to travel for long periods of time with little more than a carry-on bag.
 I feel at home in the cities of the world, setting down roots for short periods to engage in a diverse range of communities before moving on to new experiences.
 As of 2017, I’ve visited 37 countries on every continent except Antarctica.
 I’ve lived most of my life in Canada, but I also spent six months in Australia in 2015, and a couple of months in Egypt in 2013/2014.
 Throughout my travels I’ve fallen in love with many places, but the Nordic countries hold a special place in heart.